RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

     X_{E2} X_{F2}`.
 The order of play used to define *following* is the one after the card was played, so :math:`X_B K_C J^k X_A` not :math:`X_B K_C J^k X_C`.

-    For example, if A plays a 2 and someone\ [#]_ plays a Joker, C must pick up 2 cards or play a 2 herself.
-Butting in on a card is permitted even if Jokers have been played on it, although the Jokers are not applied to the butter-in - the situation is as if they had not been played.
-For example, if B plays an ace, A adds a Joker, and then D butts in on the ace, E must pick up 4 cards.
+    For example, if A plays a 2 and someone\ [#]_ plays a Joker, C must pick up 2 cards or play a 2 herself.  butting-in on a card is permitted even if Jokers have been played on it, although the Jokers are not applied to the butter-in - the situation is as if they had not been played.
+For example, if B plays an ace, A adds a Joker, and then D butts-in on the ace, E must pick up 4 cards.

     N.b.
 Because Jokers skip players they may be used to adjust who's playing in 10s mode:
     :math:`X_C X_E X_A J^k X_D X_F`.